JosieHong/awesome-mass-spectrometry-ml/README.md

 **Molecular representation learning & properties prediction** list is [[here]](prediction_models.md).

+The molecular representation learning or properties prediction models are categorized as point-based (or quantum-based) methods, graph-based methods, and sequence-based methods.
+Because the number of graph-based methods is huge, they are further divided into self-supervised learning and supervised learning manners.
+It is worth noting that the difference between point-based (or quantum-based) methods and graph-based methods is if bonds (i.e. edges) are included in the encoding.

 |                                | # Paper | Note                       |
 |--------------------------------|---------|----------------------------|
 | Point-Based (or Quantum-Based) | 2       | 3D, No bonds are encoded   |